lateralblast/gust/README.md

 It gathers some arguably good and bad practices I've acquired over the years to handle command line arguments and inline documentation.

+This script is designed to have some more features than the standard flag module that I like, and less complexity of a non standard module such as cobra.

 This script utilises a special header (hashbang style) to be able to be able to run as a script so it can be called directly, rather than having to use "go run"